Kenji776/SF-Translation-Cleaner/readme.txt

 To use this script you must have the following.
 - NodeJs installed
+- NPM (node package manager)
 - A local download of your org metadata (use the provided package.xml, you'll have to specify components that don't allow wildcard downloads)
+- 7zip (if autoZip is set to true in the config)

 --Output File Descriptions